 The first time I made beef stroganoff, I followed the recipe to a “T,” in spite of the difficulty.
 After all that, Wally informed me that it was too sour.

 I tasted it and agreed with him, so the next time I made it I used less sour cream.
-To both of our delight, we both loved it.
+To our delight, we both loved it.

 Aha Moment with Ground Beef Stroganoff

 Unfortunately, it took a couple of hours to make, which is why I didn’t make it that way again.

 Then I had it at a restaurant and realized it didn’t have to be as complicated as my original recipe made it.

 So I dug deep into my well of kitchen experience and came up with a much faster, simpler way of making it.

 Sometimes I get teased about being the queen of shortcuts.
 But that’s a good thing, right?

 Since I had thawed ground beef that I needed to cook, that’s what I used instead of the sliced steak.
 Wally and I both thought it was as good as the other, so that’s what I make now.